 Miscarriages are usually caused by abnormal chromosome patterns in the fetus.
 When these abnormalities are detected, the growth is halted, and miscarriage is the result.
 In other instances, miscarriages are caused by uterine malformations, hormonal abnormalities, problems with the immune system, chronic infections, and illnesses.
 After thousands of years of sin, death and personal destruction, it should not surprise us that genetic disorders would eventually become commonplace.

-The Bible does not comment specifically about spontaneous miscarriages.
-We can be sure, though, that God has compassion on those who have suffered through them.
+The Bible only mentions miscarriages in the context of blessings and cursings upon Israel.
+In Exodus 23:26, Israel is promised that “none will miscarry or be barren in your land” if they followed the Mosaic Covenant.
+Conversely, in Hosea 9:14, Israel in a state of disobedience is promised “wombs that miscarry / and breasts that are dry.”
+We learn from these passages that spontaneous miscarriages are in God’s hands.
+We are no longer under the Law, and we can be sure that God has compassion on those who have suffered a miscarriage.
 He cries and suffers with us, simply because He loves us and feels our pain.
 Jesus Christ, the Son of God, promised to send His Spirit to all believers so that we will never have to go through trials alone (John 14:16).
 Jesus said in Matthew 28:20, “And be sure of this: I am with you always, even to the end of the age.”

 Any believer who has suffered a miscarriage should have faith in the glorious hope of one day seeing her child again.
 An unborn child is not only a fetus or a “piece of tissue” to God, but is one of His children.
 Jeremiah 1:5 says that God knows us while we are still in the womb.
 Lamentations 3:33 tells us that God “does not enjoy hurting people or causing them sorrow.”
 Jesus promised to leave us with a gift of peace unlike any that the world can give (John 14:27).